ElysiumDisc/stargwent/README.md

 - Full UI with colored borders (blue=yours, red=theirs)

 #### **Naquadah Overload** 🔥
-- Destroys highest power non-Legendary units
+- Destroys highest power non-Legendary units on the board
 - Affects both players if tied
+- **Blue energy explosions appear ONLY on rows where cards are destroyed**
 - **Merlin's Weapon** variant - Only hits opponent!

 #### **Command Network** 📯